On the growth of even $K$-groups of rings of integers in $p$-adic Lie extensions: Main results

 \subsection{Growth in noncommutative extensions}

-We now consider the case of a noncommutative $p$-adic Lie extension.
+We now come to the situation of a noncommutative $p$-adic Lie extension.
 Let $F_\infty$ be a $p$-adic Lie extension of $F$ unramified outside a finite set of primes, whose Galois group $G$ is a uniform pro-$p$ group of dimension $d$.
 Throughout this section, $S$ is taken to be the set of primes of $F$ consisting precisely of the primes above $p$, the infinite primes and the ramified primes of $F_\infty/F$.
 In particular, if $v\in S-S_p$, then $v$ is ramified in $F_\infty/F$.

 \bt Let $i\geq 2$ be given.
 Suppose that $F_\infty$ is a $p$-adic Lie extension of $F$ unramified outside a finite set of primes, whose Galois group $G$ is a uniform pro-$p$ group of dimension $d$.
 Writing $F_n$ for the intermediate subfields of $F_\infty/F$ with $\Gal(F_\infty/F_n) = G_n$, we have